obiknows/weather-data/README.md

 ### Usage (TBD)

-1. clone and get up in that folder
-2. `websocketd --port=8080 --staticdir=. python monitor-soundcloud.py`
-3. open a new terminal tab and run: `python -m SimpleHTTPServer`
-4. open Chrome and navigate to: `localhost:8000`
+1. Install
+2. In one tab start an instance of redis:

+		redis-server
+3. In another run the command:

+		./pipeline.sh
+4. Observe the Twitter account: [@fd]()
-5. Bask in the beauty of the data stream.
+5. Bask in the beauty of the notifications